 Part VI — After Bread

-Part VI turns from diagnosis to practice.
+After Bread Is Not One Thing shows that bread is not one thing across religious and cultural traditions, Part VI turns from diagnosis and comparison to practical discernment.
 It is the least polemical part of the book.

 19. Disarming the Reflex